 As additional information sharing and data mining initiatives have been announced, increased attention has focused on the implications for privacy.
 Concerns about privacy focus both on actual projects proposed, as well as concerns about the potential for data mining applications to be expanded beyond their original purposes (mission creep).
-For example, some experts suggest that anti-terrorism data mining applications might also be useful for combating other types of crime as well.95 So far there has been little consensus about how data mining should be carried out, with several competing points of view being debated.
+For example, some experts suggest that anti-terrorism data mining applications might also be useful for combating other types of crime as well.
+So far there has been little consensus about how data mining should be carried out, with several competing points of view being debated.
 Some observers contend that tradeoffs may need to be made regarding privacy to ensure security.
 Other observers suggest that existing laws and regulations regarding privacy protections are adequate, and that these initiatives do not pose any threats to privacy.
-Still other observers argue that not enough is known about how data mining projects will be carried out, and that greater oversight is needed.
-There is also some disagreement over how privacy concerns should be addressed.
-Some observers suggest that technical solutions are adequate.
-In contrast, some privacy advocates argue in favor of creating clearer policies and exercising stronger oversight.
-As data mining efforts move forward, Congress may consider a variety of questions including, the degree to which government agencies should use and mix commercial data with government data, whether data sources are being used for purposes other than those for which they were originally designed, and the possible application of the Privacy Act to these initiatives.

-93 Technology and Privacy Advisory Committee, Department of Defense.
+116 Technology and Privacy Advisory Committee, Department of Defense.
 Safeguarding Privacy in the Fight Against Terrorism, March 2004, p.
 40.